 - Where the care recipient is the employer’s relative, he must live at the same address as the employer

 A “relative” refers to a spouse, child/ child-in-law, grandchild/ grandchild-in-law, sibling/ sibling-in-law, parent/ parent-in-law, grandparent/ grandparent-in-law.

-The Young Child Or Grandchild Scheme and the Aged Person Scheme support care recipients regardless of whether they have a disability or not.
+The Young Child Or Grandchild Scheme and the Aged Person Scheme support care recipients regardless of whether they have a disability.

-For the former, Ministry of Manpower will grant the concession automatically if the eligibility criteria are met.
-For the latter, the concession is granted automatically if the employer submitted all the relevant information in his FDW employment application.
+For the former, the Ministry of Manpower will grant the concession automatically if the eligibility criteria are met.
+For the latter, the concession is granted automatically if the employer has submitted all the relevant information in the FDW employment application.

 There is no age criterion.
-But the care recipient has to be assessed for functional needs, so the Young Child or Grandchild and Aged Person Schemes are more convenient options if the care recipient meets the respective age criteria.
+But the care recipient has to be assessed for functional needs, so the Young Child or Grandchild and Aged Person Schemes may be more relevant options if the care recipient meets the respective age criteria.

 For this scheme, the care recipient needs to be certified by a qualified assessor as being permanently unable to perform at least one activity of daily living (ADL) i.e. eating, bathing, dressing, transferring, toileting, and walking or moving around.
 Persons with ASD or ID can also choose to be assessed using the Client Assessment Form (CAF).

-FDWG is administered by Agency for Integrated Care (AIC) – more information on FDWG can be found here.
+HCG is administered by Agency for Integrated Care (AIC) – For more information and application, click here.

-The grant is a $200 annual subsidy that lets caregivers attend approved courses to better care for their loved ones.
+The grant is a $200 annual subsidy for approved courses that caregivers wish to attend to better care for their loved ones.
 However, the subsidy is tied to the care recipient, i.e. if multiple caregivers of the same care recipient wish to attend the training, the subsidy will need to be shared among the caregivers.

 Assistive Technology and IT